Asymptotic theory of cepstral random fields: The cepstral model and its computation

-With these preliminaries, let us proceed to consider models of lattice data.
-A spatial model for continuous-valued random variables should -- at a minimum -- capture second order structure in the data, which is summarized through the acf.
-However, a putative acf may or may not have non-negative Fourier Transform (FT) (\ref{eq:specAcf}), whereas any valid acf of a stationary field {\it must} have non-negative spectrum $F$.
-One way to ensure our model has such a valid acf is to model $F$ -- utilizing some class of non-negative functions -- and determine the corresponding covariances via (\ref{eq:acfCeps}).
-This is the philosophy behind the versatile exponential time series model of \citet{Bloom:1973}.
+A spatial model for continuous-valued random variables should, at a minimum, capture second-order structure in the data, which is summarized through the acf.
+However, a putative acf may or may not have nonnegative discrete Fourier transform (DFT) (\ref{eq:specAcf}), whereas any valid acf of a stationary field \textit{must} have nonnegative spectrum $F$.
+One way to ensure our model has such a valid acf is to model $F$, utilizing some class of nonnegative functions, and determine the corresponding covariances via (\ref{eq:acfCeps}).
+This is the philosophy behind the versatile exponential time series model of Bloomfield \cite{Bloom:1973}.
 The idea there was to expand the log spectrum in the complex exponential basis functions, with a truncation of the expansion corresponding to a postulated model.

-The same idea is readily adapted to the spatial context; \citet{solo1986modeling} seems to be the first formal presentation of this idea.
-So expanding $\log F$ in each frequency concurrently yields
+The same idea is readily adapted to the spatial context; Solo \cite{solo1986modeling} seems to be the first formal presentation of this idea.
+Given that $F$ is strictly positive and bounded, we can expand $\log F$ in each frequency concurrently, which yields

-The coefficients $\{ \Theta_{j,k} = \; < \log F Z_1^{-j} Z_2^{-k} > \}$ are called the cepstral coefficients; see also the recent treatment of \citet{kizilkaya2005arma}.
-A pleasing feature of this representation is that $F^{-1}$ has cepstral coefficients $\{ - \Theta_{j,k} \}$.
-By truncating the summation, we obtain a parametric model that can approximate the second-order structure of {\it any} random field with bounded spectrum.
-So we obtain the cepstral model of order $(p,q)$ given by
+The coefficients $\{ \Theta_{j_1,j_2} = \langle\log F Z_1^{-j_1} Z_2^{-j_2} \rangle\}$ are called the cepstral coefficients; see also the recent treatment of Kizilkaya and Kayran \cite{kizilkaya2005arma}.
+A pleasing feature of this representation is that $F^{-1}$ has cepstral coefficients $\{ - \Theta_{j_1, j_2} \}$.
+By truncating the summation, we obtain a parametric model that can approximate the second-order structure of \textit{any} random field with bounded spectrum.
+So we obtain the cepstral model of order $(p_1,p_2)$ given by

-Note that the cepstral coefficient $\Theta_{0,0}$ has no sinusoidal function multiplying it, and hence $\exp \Theta_{0,0}$ quantifies the scale of the data.
-In one dimension, this would be called the innovation variance; note that $\Theta_{0,0} = \, < \log F >$.
+Note that the cepstral coefficient $\Theta_{0,0}$ has no sinusoidal function multiplying it, and hence $\exp\Theta_{0,0}$ quantifies the scale of the data.
+In one dimension, this would be called the innovation variance; note that $\Theta_{0,0} = \langle\log F \rangle$.
 Because the complex exponentials form a complete orthonormal basis set, it is impossible for two distinct values of $\Theta$ to produce an identical function $F$; hence the model is identifiable.
+Further special cases of the general cepstral field model are considered in Solo \cite{solo1986modeling}.
+Because $F$ has mirror reflectional symmetry, the cepstral coefficients do as well, that is, $\Theta_{j_1,j_2} = \Theta_{-j_1,-j_2}$.